valkey-io/valkey-doc/topics/cluster-tutorial.md

 #### A more interesting example application

 The example application we wrote early is not very good.
-It writes to the cluster in a simple way without even checking if what was written is the right thing.
+It writes to the cluster in a straightforward way without even checking if what was written is the right thing.

 From our point of view the cluster receiving the writes could just always